scramjetorg/platform-docs/samples/README.md

 > 💡 **Please note that samples below require some previous installations before you start running them.
 Instructions are [here](../README.md#3-install-scramjet-transform-hub).**

+## Python samples

+Python packages work in a similar way to all the others.
+They need to pack the dependencies and carry over anything they may need to run the program.
+They also need a `package.json` file.

+- [voice-recognition](voice-recognition) - a sample Sequence that performs voice recognition in real time.

 ## JavaScript samples

 JavaScript packages are pretty straight forward in use.
 After the dependency installation is performed inside the Sequence package it is ready to be compressed and sent to STH.